directus/directus/docs/guides/extensions/panels-create-items.md

 );
 ```

 Create a `submitForm` function.
-This will will send the contents of `formData` to the selected collection and capture the response, resetting the form once successful.
-If an error occurs, the response is captured in the `formError` variable:
+This will send the contents of `formData` to the selected collection and capture
+the response, resetting the form once successful.
+If an error occurs, the response is captured in the `formError`
+variable:

 ```js
 function submitForm() {